alphaspirit - Fotolia

 RAID 5: Disk striping with parity

 RAID 5 uses disk striping with parity.
-Like other RAID levels that use striping, the data is spread across all the disks in the RAID set.
+Like other RAID levels that use striping, the data is spread across all disks in the RAID set.
 The parity information needed to reconstruct the data in case of disk failure is also spread diagonally across disks in the RAID set.
-RAID 5 is the most common RAID method because it achieves a good balance between performance and availability.
+RAID 5 is one of the most used RAID levels because it achieves a good balance between performance and availability.
 RAID 5 requires at least three physical disks.

 Advantages.
 The combined use of data striping and parity prevents any single disk from becoming a bottleneck.
-RAID 5 provides good throughput and performance equal to RAID 0.
-With parity data spread across all the drives in the RAID set, RAID 5 is one of the most secure RAID types, providing data redundancy and reliability.
-RAID 5 drives can be hot swapped, eliminating downtime.
+RAID 5 provides good read performance that is nearly on par with RAID 0.
+With parity data spread across all the drives in the RAID set, a RAID 5 array can continue to function even if a disk within the array set fails.
+When a failure occurs, most RAID 5 implementations enable hot swapping of the failed disk.

 Best use.
 RAID 5 is a good option for application and file servers with a limited number of drives.

 Advantages.
-RAID 50 provides faster write performance than RAID 5.
-Its data protection features are also a step above RAID 5, and its rebuild time is faster.
-In the event of a drive failure, performance isn't degraded as much as with RAID 5, because only one of the RAID 5 arrays is affected.
+RAID 50's data protection features are a step above RAID 5.
+Whereas RAID 5 can only withstand the failure of a single disk, RAID 50 can withstand multiple disk failures, as long as those failures do not occur in the same array.
+In the event of a single drive failure, performance isn't degraded as much as with RAID 5 because only one of the RAID 5 arrays is affected.

 Disadvantages.
-RAID 50's six-disk requirement makes it potentially more expensive than other RAID types.
-And, like RAID 5, it also needs a more sophisticated controller and synchronized disks.
+RAID 50's six-disk minimum requirement makes it potentially more expensive than other RAID types.
+It also needs a more sophisticated controller and synchronized disks.

 Best use.
-RAID 50 is good for applications requiring high reliability and ones that handle high-request and data transfer rates.
+RAID 50 is good for applications that require high reliability.

 RAID 6: Disk striping with double parity

-RAID 6 increases reliability by spreading data across multiple disks and enabling I/O operations to overlap to improve performance.
-RAID 6 uses two parity stripes, which allow for two disk failures within the RAID set before data is lost.
+RAID 6 increases reliability over RAID 5 by spreading parity data across multiple disks and enabling I/O operations to overlap to improve performance.
+RAID 6 uses two parity stripes, which enable two disk failures within the RAID set before data is lost.
 RAID 6 enables data recovery during simultaneous drive failures, which is more common with larger capacity drives with longer rebuild times.
 RAID 6 requires at least four drives.

 Advantages.
 The dual parity provided with RAID 6 protects against data loss if a second drive fails.
 The percentage of usable data storage capacity increases as disks are added to a RAID 6 array.
 Beyond the minimum of four disks, RAID 6 uses less storage capacity than RAID levels that use mirroring.

 Disadvantages.
 RAID 6 has lower performance than RAID 5.
 Performance can take a significant hit if two drives need to be rebuilt at the same time.
-RAID 6 can be more expensive, because it requires two extra disks for parity.
-RAID 6 requires a specialized controller, and RAID controller coprocessors are often used with RAID 6 to do parity calculations and improve write performance.
+RAID 6 can be more expensive because it requires two extra disks for parity.
+RAID 6 requires a specialized controller.
+RAID controller coprocessors are often used with RAID 6 to do parity calculations and improve write performance.

 Best use.
 RAID 6 is a good option for long-term data retention.
-It's often used for large-capacity drives deployed for archiving or disk-based backup.
+It is often used for large-capacity drives deployed for archiving or disk-based backup.
 With more data protection capabilities than RAID 5, RAID 6 is also a good choice for mission-critical applications.

 Adaptive RAID: Option to use RAID 3 or RAID 5

 Adaptive RAID lets the RAID controller figure out how to store parity on the disks.
-It chooses between RAID 3 and RAID 5 depending on which RAID set type will perform better with the type of data being written to the disks.
+It chooses between RAID 3 and RAID 5 depending on which RAID set type performs better with the type of data being written to the disks.

 RAID 7: Nonstandard with caching